andysknoblock/SpellingBee/README.md

 ## Prerequisites

-Install node - idk search it
+Install node - see if you can run `node --version`, if not, `brew install node`

 Install package manager - built in package manager is cringe, we use pnpm here.
 Try the command below, if it doesn't work, you don't have corepack, install it using `brew install corepack`.